KevinChavez07/KevinChavez07/README.md

 # 👋 Hi, I'm Kevin Jair Chávez Castro

-🎮 Software & VideoGames Developer with a strong interest in interactive systems
+🎮 Software & Game Developer with a strong interest in interactive systems
-🧠 Focused on gameplay logic, structure and clean solutions
+🧠 Interested in gameplay logic, structure and clean solutions

 I enjoy building things that make sense — systems that feel responsive, well-organized and easy to understand.
 My work is mainly focused on